BorholmsRegionsKommuneIT/os2apwrapper/README.md

 ```console
 pip install --force-reinstall os2apwrapper@git+https://github.com/BorholmsRegionsKommuneIT/os2apwrapper@main
 ```
-If you don't want to also reinstall the dependencies you can add the following parameter `--no-deps`.
+If you don't want to also reinstall the dependencies, but only this module you can add the following parameter `--no-deps`.

 If your project is using older versions of the packages that this project is using, you might need to add the `--upgrade` parameter in between `install` and `--force-reinstall`.